 We’re not standing still either: we continue to develop and build on the relationship to ensure ScottishPower gets the best possible results from the services we provide.
 This has included the roll-out of a new alarm monitoring system to monitor diesel generator performance, allowing the organisation to relax knowing its critical sites are always online and performing as expected.

 Our asset management work with ScottishPower has been hugely successful by all accounts - here’s what those on both sides had to say:

-Alan Aitkenhead - Estates Manager, ScottishPower:
+Alan Aitkenhead - Head of Estates, ScottishPower: